riegojerey/exoidduinoblocks/readme.md

 # ExoiDuino by Exoid Robotics

 ExoiDuino is a block-based programming environment designed to make learning and programming Arduino boards easier and more accessible.
-It utilizes the Blockly library for a visual coding experience and integrates the Arduino CLI to allow compiling and uploading code directly to connected boards.
+It utilizes the Blockly library for a visual coding experience and integrates the Arduino CLI to allow compiling and uploading code directly to connected boards (in the Desktop version).

-A key feature of ExoiDuino is its ability to function **offline**.
-The build process bundles the necessary Arduino CLI, board cores (AVR), and required libraries, allowing users without consistent internet access to develop and upload Arduino sketches.

-## Features
+## Versions / Deployment

-*   Visual block-based programming using Blockly.
-*   Generates Arduino C++ code.
-*   Offline compilation and uploading via bundled Arduino CLI.
-*   Bundles required Arduino cores (AVR for Uno/Nano/Mega) and libraries (Servo, Stepper, NewPing, PID, etc.).
+There are two ways to use ExoiDuino:

+### 1. Web Application (Live Demo / Code Generation)

+*   **Access:** Runs directly in modern web browsers.
+*   **Host:** Typically hosted via GitHub Pages (replace with your actual link if available: `https://riegojerey.github.io/exoidduinoblocks/`).
+*   **Features:** Visual block programming, real-time Arduino C++ code generation, workspace saving (local storage), code export (`.ino`).
+*   **Limitations:** Due to browser security restrictions, the web version **CANNOT** directly compile or upload code to an Arduino board.
+It can connect to a port via Web Serial (if supported by the browser) but primarily serves as a code generation tool.
+*   **Workflow:** Create your program using blocks, copy the generated C++ code, and paste it into the Arduino IDE or use it with an external Arduino CLI installation to compile and upload.

+### 2. Desktop Application (Offline Build & Upload)

+*   **Access:** Downloadable `.exe` application for Windows (built using Electron).
+*   **Features:** Includes all Web App features PLUS:
+    *   **Offline Compilation & Upload:** Bundles the Arduino CLI, AVR board cores, and necessary libraries.
+    *   Directly compiles and uploads code to connected Arduino Uno/Nano/Mega boards without needing an external IDE or internet connection.
-*   Board and Port detection.
+    *   Port detection using system serial port access.
-*   Export generated code as `.ino` files.
+*   **Target User:** Ideal for users who need a self-contained, offline tool for programming Arduinos, such as in educational settings or areas with limited internet.

+---

+## Using the Web Application

+1.  **Access:** Open the GitHub Pages link (if available) OR clone this repository (`git clone <your-repo-url>`) and open the `index.html` file directly in your browser.
+2.  **Browser Requirement:** Requires a modern browser supporting the Web Serial API (e.g., Google Chrome, Microsoft Edge) for any serial port interaction features.
+3.  **Generate Code:** Use the Blockly interface to create your program.
+4.  **Copy Code:** Copy the generated Arduino C++ code from the code preview pane.
+5.  **Compile/Upload:** Paste the code into the Arduino IDE or use an external Arduino CLI installation to compile and upload to your board.

+---

+## Developing and Building the Desktop Application

+These instructions are for developers who want to run the Electron version locally or build the distributable `.exe`.

-## Prerequisites
+### Prerequisites

-Before you begin, ensure you have the following installed:

 *   **Node.js:** Version 16.0.0 or higher (includes npm).
 Download from [nodejs.org](https://nodejs.org/).
 *   **Git:** For cloning the repository.
 Download from [git-scm.com](https://git-scm.com/).
 *   **PowerShell:** Included with modern Windows versions.
 Needed to run the setup/build script.

-## Setup for Development
+### Setup for Development

 1.  **Clone the repository:**
     ```bash